Superconductivity-enhanced spin pumping: Role of Andreev resonances

-When the exchange interaction is absent, that is, $\vartheta=0$, Eq.~\eqref{ABSs} yields a pair of solutions $(-\varepsilon_A, \varepsilon_A)$, which is a direct consequence of the particle-hole symmetry imposed on the scattering formalism \cite{SM}.
-A non-zero mixing angle $\vartheta$, on the other hand, by lifting the spin degeneracy of each level results in the spin-resolved ABSs with the following energies $(-\varepsilon_A^\pm, \varepsilon_A^\pm)$.
-As an outcome, the spectral overlap of the spin-split bound states can be controlled by the exchange interaction of the FI $\Delta_\text{ex}$, e.g., see Fig.~\ref{ABSab}(a).
-One can discern that when $d_N\rightarrow0$ Eq.~\eqref{ABSs} can be reduced to the well known result \cite{ Hubler} for ABSs with magnetically active interfaces, $ \varepsilon_A/\Delta_0 = \pm \cos{\vartheta/2}$.
-Hereinafter, in counting the number of the independent solutions for Eq.~\eqref{ABSs} we will only consider the positive energy ABSs.
-We emphasize that, following Eq.~\eqref{aABS}, only at $d_S\sim \xi_0$ the resonant ABSs establish highly transmitting transport channels for the spin flow, which dwindle for either a bulk or no S layer, see Fig.~\ref{ABSab}(b).
-This is one of the main results of this Letter.
+When the exchange interaction is absent, that is, $\vartheta=0$, Eq.~\eqref{ABSs} yields a pair of solutions $(-\varepsilon_A, \varepsilon_A)$, which is a consequence of the particle-hole symmetry imposed on the scattering formalism \cite{SM}.
+A nonzero mixing angle $\vartheta$, on the other hand, by lifting the spin degeneracy of each level results in the spin-resolved ABSs with the following energies $(-\varepsilon_A^\pm, \varepsilon_A^\pm)$.
+As an outcome, the spectral overlap of the spin-split bound states can be controlled by the exchange interaction of the FI [e.g., see Fig.~\ref{ABSab}(a)].
+We emphasize that, following Eq.~\eqref{aABS}, only at $d_S\sim \xi_0$ the resonant ABSs establish highly transmitting transport channels for the spin flow, which is greatly enhanced compared to either a bulk or no S layer [see Fig.~\ref{ABSab}(b)].
+This is one of the main results of this paper.